-The Wall Street Journal quotes former players Monte Irvin, Sal Yvars and Al Gettel admitting the team stole catchers' signs during the 1951 pennant race when the Giants overcame the Dodgers' 13 1/2-game lead.
-According to the WSJ report, Bobby Thomson, whose three-run, ninth-inning walk-off homer in Game 3 of the National League playoffs won the pennant for New York, did not steal a sign before hitting his historic home run.
+An Wall Street Journal article quotes former players Monte Irvin, Sal Yvars and Al Gettel, admitting the team stole catchers' signs during the 1951 pennant race when the Giants overcame the Dodgers' 13 1/2-game lead.
+According to the WSJ story written by Joshua Prager, Bobby Thomson, whose three-run, ninth-inning walk-off homer in Game 3 of the National League playoffs won the pennant for New York, did not steal a sign before hitting his historic home run.

 In an effort to secure funding for a major re-design of the 12-year old 'new' Comiskey Park, the White Sox announce the ballpark will now be known as U.S. Cellular Field.
 The 23-year deal with the wireless service provider, which will pay the White Sox $68 million, changes the name of the home used by the Southsiders since 1910.

 At New York’s Gracey Mansion, Major League Baseball announces the 2008 All Star Game will be played at Yankee Stadium for the fourth time (1939, 1960, 1977) in the ballpark’s history.
 The annual Midsummer Classic will showcase the historic ‘House that Ruth Built’ in its final season as the home of the Bronx Bombers.